 Copper is more expensive than and not as strong as stainless.
 This means that not only will you be paying more for the copper material, but you’ll also need more material overall in order to build a still that’s sturdy enough for your needs.
 Stainless steel also holds up better over time because the copper can become warped or start losing its shape over years of use.
 Overall, if you’re trying to keep costs down, you’re better off going with the stainless.
 If you have plenty of money, then you have the option to splurge and go for the copper.

 How good will I be about cleaning it?

 Remember, there’s really no right or wrong answer when trying to decide between a copper moonshine still or a stainless steel moonshine still—there’s only what’s right for you.
-If you do your research and weigh your options before you buy, you’ll wind up with a great piece of equipment that you can enjoy for years to come regardless of whether it’s made from copper or stainless steel.
+If you do your research and weigh your options before you buy, you’ll wind up with a great piece of equipment that you can enjoy for years to come regardless of what it's made from.